-Where a module is designated as an Institutional General Education Elective module the student is to select from list of modules made available at time of registration.
+Syllabus: The purpose of this module is to develop students through creating a holistic awareness of the variety of problems, engage in socially valuable action while critically reflecting on the nature of their action and the problems it seeks to address to select from list of modules made available at time of registration.
 All modules made available will be eight credits and at NQF level 5.
 If a student has registered for and passed a module, he/she may not select that module again.